 10. Protein Shakes

 Last but not least, protein shakes.
 If you’re on the go and in a hurry, then a quick protein shake can solve your pre-workout problems.
-A good quality shake will contain plenty of nutrients and you can mix a few more bits and bobs in, such as BCAAs to really make your shake pack a punch.
+A good quality shake will contain plenty of nutrients, and you can mix a few more bits in, such as BCAAs to really make your shake pack a punch.
 By consuming a shake with a good source of fast-releasing protein, such as whey protein, with simple carbohydrates like maltodextrin powder, you can get all the pre-workout nutrients you need in a matter of minutes.
-Sip on a shake around an hour before your workout to maximise your gains.
+Sip on a shake around an hour before your workout to maximize your gains.

 The Benefits Of Eating Pre-Workout Foods

-So now you know what to eat before your workout, let’s talk about why you should be eating it.
+So now that you know what to eat before your workout, let’s talk about why you should be eating it.
 Many people carry out what’s called fasted cardio, in an attempt to burn and lose body fat, but unless you’re carrying out this cardio from 6am-7am, you need to fuel your body before each and every workout.

-Ultimately, you should picture your body like a car – you can’t expect to drive 150 miles with no petrol in the tank, can you?
+Ultimately, you should picture your body like a car – you can’t expect to drive 150 miles with no gas in the tank, can you?
 If you’re looking to perform and train at your best, you need to make sure your body has enough fuel to do so.
 If you fail to provide yourself with the energy and nutrients required during exercise, the chances are you won’t see results as quickly as you should.
-Plus, over a long period of time, the likelihood of becoming ill or injured will be increased if you don’t eat the right pre-workout foods.
+Plus, over a long period of time, the likelihood of becoming ill or injured will increase if you don’t eat the right pre-workout foods.

 Here are some of the reasons you want to fuel your body right to smash your fitness potential:

-1. Give You More Energy
+1. Provide More Energy

 Our bodies use carbohydrate stores (glycogen) as the first source of fuel.
-This is because they can be converted into ATP (Adenosise triphosphate, i.e. energy) faster than protein and fat.
+This is because they can be converted into ATP (adenosine triphosphate, i.e. energy) faster than protein and fat.
 Therefore, filling up your glycogen stores pre-workout will mean you’ll have more energy to perform at your best.

 2. Prevent Muscle Breakdown

 When we exercise, glycogen stores are quickly used up and depleted, so the body looks for new sources of energy – our muscles.
-By breaking down hard-earned muscle, the body can utilise protein in the form of amino acids for energy.
+By breaking down hard-earned muscle, the body can utilize protein in the form of amino acids for energy.
 This puts our bodies into what’s referred to as a catabolic state, meaning that the muscle tissue is being broken down, which can prevent muscle growth and recovery.